Zatuk-Free-Version/moodle-mod_zatuk/README.md

 # Description:

-    The Zatuk Video Integration Plugin represents a pivotal addition to the Moodle platform, designed to enrich the educational experience by seamlessly integrating synchronized video functionalities.
-This plugin serves as a versatile activity module within Moodle, empowering educators and learners alike with advanced video management capabilities.

-    Synchronized Video Showcasing:
-    The plugin enables the display of synchronized videos that are uploaded from the Zatuk server directly onto Moodle.
-This feature ensures that educational content, lectures, and presentations are effortlessly accessible within the Moodle environment.

-    Detailed Reports:
-    Gain valuable insights into video performance with comprehensive reports.
-Track metrics such as ratings, likes, dislikes, and view counts directly within Moodle.
-These analytics empower educators to gauge learner engagement and optimize content delivery based on real-time feedback.

-    Seamless Video Upload and Sync:
-    With the Zatuk Video Sync Plugin, uploading videos from Moodle to the streaming server is streamlined and efficient.
-This process not only simplifies content management but also reduces server load by leveraging the robust capabilities of the Zatuk server infrastructure.

-    Enhanced Server Performance:
-    Offloading video streaming to the dedicated Zatuk server enhances server performance within Moodle.
-By utilizing Zatuk's optimized streaming capabilities, administrators can ensure smooth video playback without compromising on system resources, thereby improving overall platform stability.
+    The Zatuk Video Integration Plugin enhances Moodle by providing advanced video management features.
+It allows seamless integration of synchronized videos from the Zatuk server, offers detailed performance reports (e.g., views, likes), and streamlines video upload and syncing.
+By offloading streaming to Zatuk’s server, it improves Moodle’s performance and stability.

 # Installation: